 From time to time, we have submitted voluntary disclosures to OFAC or responded to administrative subpoenas from OFAC.
 Certain of these voluntary self-disclosures are currently under review by OFAC.
 To date, none of those proceedings has resulted in a monetary penalty or finding of violation.
 Any present or future government inquiries relating to sanctions could result in negative consequences for us, including costs related to government investigations, financial penalties, and harm to our reputation.
 The impact on us related to such matters could be substantial.
-Although we have implemented controls and are working to implement additional controls and services to sanctione parties or jurisdictions in the future.
+Although we have implemented controls and are working to implement additional controls and screening tools designed to prevent sanctions violations, there is no guarantee that we will not inadvertently provide access to our products and services to sanctioned parties or jurisdictions in the future.